graemenott/SPIF/spif/docsrc/definition.rst

 Instrument Channel Group
 ------------------------

 The root of the instrument channel group contains attributes pertaining to that specific instrument/channel.
+It may also include information about the probe software module that was used to create the file.

 Instrument group attributes are currently not mandatory but may include;

     :instrument_name: Short name of instrument
     :instrument_long_name: Full descriptive name of instrument
     :instrument_channel: Instrument channel (if applicable)
-    :institution: Institution operating instrument
-    :references: Link to web, paper, document reference describing instrument
-    :serial_number: Serial number or instrument identifier
+    :instrument_serial_number: Serial number or instrument identifier
     :manufacturer: Manufacturer of instrument
     :instrument_firmware: Instrument firmware version
     :instrument_software: Name and version of data acquisition software interfacing with instrument
     :instrument_wavelength: Wavelength of imaging laser
+    :institution: Institution operating instrument
     :platform: Name or description of platform instrument is mounted on
     :raw_filenames: Raw data filename(s) used to generate the current instrument dataset
+    :references: Link to web, paper, document reference describing instrument
     :comment: Any further notes about instrument, platform, location, orientation, etc;

 Universal variables may also be included in the instrument group root.
 For example;